datumorphism/datumorphism.github.io/content/projects/til.md

   - til
 ---

-I write some interesting learnings sometimes.
+I write some exciting learnings sometimes.
 These TILs are usually concise and shipped with references.